-Second, we build upon the social psychology literature on self-disclosure (e.g. Altman and Taylor 1973; Mikulincer and Nachson, 1991; Derlega et al. 1993).
-This literature has investigated numerous drivers of self-disclosure, some of which we invoke in our comparative account of the propensity to reveal sensitive information.

-Third, we contribute to the literature on the relationship between privacy concern and the willingness to divulge (e.g., Margulis 2003; Joinsons, Woodley, and Reips 2007), and its relevance to marketing (Culnan and Armstrong 1999; White 2004).
-Inasmuch as our results may be interpreted in a privacy perspective (an issue we further investigate below), they suggest that privacy concerns (exemplified by unwillingness to reveal sensitive information) are malleable to non-normative factors.
+The present research is related to three streams of marketing research.
+First, our studies contribute to the literature on survey design, and in particular to the stream of studies on the impact of contextual factors on "self-reports" (e.g. Schwarz and Julia Bienias 1990; Schwarz 1999).
+Second, we build upon the social psychology literature on selfdisclosure (e.g. Altman and Taylor 1973; Mikulincer and Nachson, 1991; Derlega et al. 1993).
+This literature has investigated numerous drivers of selfdisclosure, some of which we invoke in our comparative account of the propensity to reveal sensitive information.
+Third, we contribute to the literature on the relationship between privacy concern and willingness to divulge (e.g., Margulis 2003; Joinson, Woodley, and Reips 2007), and its relevance to marketing (Culnan and Armstrong 1999; White 2004).
+Inasmuch as our results can be extrapolated beyond the narrow domain of survey responses, they suggest that privacy concerns (exemplified by unwillingness to reveal sensitive information) are malleable to non-normative factors.